-Long outstanding amounts due from the governments of Zambia and Nigeria continue to be a source of concern.
-However, discussions with the government authorities are ongoing and periodic payments are being received.
-The outstanding amounts are not in dispute.
-In Zambia work will only recommence on affected contracts once all outstanding amounts have been received.
-Limited work has resumed on the road projects in Nigeria.
+The long outstanding amounts due from the governments of Zambia and Nigeria continue to be a source of frustration.
+The outstanding amounts are not in dispute and periodic payments are being received.
+In both Nigeria and Zambia work will only recommence on affected contracts once all outstanding amounts have been collected.